alexaagithub/ducks_website/README.md

 ## README

-Website created to showcase how to create a website with [Hugo](https://gohugo.io/) from the [Vex theme](https://github.com/themefisher/vex-hugo) and host it on GitHub pages.
+Website created for the Digital Experience Course from [Miles in The Sky](https://milesinthesky.education/).
+Built with [Hugo](https://gohugo.io/) from the [Vex theme](https://github.com/themefisher/vex-hugo).

 ## Install
 ```bash